jrhemstad/cuda_arch_odr/README.md

 - static vs anonymous namespace used for internal linkage!?

 Naively, you might expect simply marking the kernel to have internal linkage by annotating it with `static` would resolve the issue, but it *does not*.
-It is much more complicated than that and depends on the linkage of the enclosing function.
+It appears to also depend on the linkage of the enclosing function.

-Furthermore, much to my surprise, there is an observable difference in behavior between when the enclosing function is annotated with `static` vs enclosed in an anonymous namespace.
-AFAIK, these should be equivalent forms of giving a function internal linkage, but they behave differently.
-See table:

 | Works? |  Linker | kernel() annotation | test()  | test() anon namespace |
 |:------:|:-------:|:-------------------:|:-------:|:---------------------:|